Is Palladium Magnetic? And Can Palladium Be Magnetized Under Certain Circumstances or Not?

 Pure-palladium item won’t be magnetized.

-Your palladium item is either fake or thinly plated with this metal (with a magnetic base metal) if it gets attracted to the magnet and sticks to it.
+Your palladium item is either fake or thinly plated with this metal (with a magnetic or ferromagnetic base metal) if it gets attracted to the magnet and sticks to it.

 There’s more to testing palladium for authenticity than just using magnets (click on the link above to learn more).